 The crime of disturbing the peace is different from other criminal charges in that it involves allegations of so many different types of conduct.
-Unlike other criminal charges that are designed to prevent a very specific type of behavior, disturbing the peace is used (and often abused) by police in a number of different ways.
-Frequently, innocent people are charged with disturbing the peace by officers who want to justify a questionable or illegal arrest.
+Unlike other criminal charges that are designed to prevent a very specific type of behavior, disturbing the peace is used (and often abused) by police in many different ways.
+Frequently, innocent people are charged with disturbing the peace by officers who want to justify a questionable, unduly forceful, or an illegal arrest.

 Aggressive, Experienced Criminal Defense Attorney Can Help

-If you or a loved one has been accused of Disturbing the Peace or Breach of Peace, you need a skilled and proven disturbing the peace defense attorney on your side to get the best possible result.
-Please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation with an attorney who has extensive experience defending clients charged with misdemeanor and felony offenses, including Disorderly Conduct, Disturbing the Peace and Breach of the Peace.
+If you or a loved one has been accused of Disturbing the Peace, Breach of Peace, or Disorderly Conduct, you need a skilled and proven defense attorney on your side to get the best possible result.
 We will employ our vast resources and decades of experience to minimize or potentially eliminate the penalties you face, and obtaining a dismissal of all charges is always our highest priority, when possible.

 Disturbing the Peace charges can often be dismissed or reduced to non-criminal offenses.
 There are many statutes that may be employed by a great criminal defense attorney to keep this type of conviction off a client’s criminal record.
 In many of these cases, the prosecutor or police charge a disturbing the peace charge to prevent a lawsuit for illegal arrest or excessive force, and LEWIS & DICKSTEIN, P.L.L.C. can help!

-If you are charged with Disturbing the Peace or Disorderly Conduct and you want a lawyer who will fight for you and not minimize the importance of the case, please call us for a free consultation at (248) 263-6800 or kindly complete a Request for Assistance Form and we will promptly contact you.
+If you are charged with Disturbing the Peace or Disorderly Conduct and you want a lawyer who will fight for you and not minimize the importance of the case.